 In this cost guide:

 Siding prices per square foot

 Choose the right siding based on your location

 Fiber cement – James Hardie siding

 Tips on hiring a siding contractor

 Return on investment (ROI)

-How much siding costs to install
+How much siding do you need?

 To get an accurate price estimate, enter your ground measurements, number of levels, home type, number of doors & windows, old siding removal, house insulation type, and new siding material.